robguevarra/gh-website/ProjectDocs/Build_Notes/active/affiliate-conversion-tracking_phase-1_implementation.md

   - Support CSV/JSON export formats for data integration

 ### 7. Testing and Documentation
-- [ ] Create test cases for all attribution and conversion tracking scenarios
+- [x] Create test cases for all attribution and conversion tracking scenarios
 - [ ] Test with simulated webhook events in development environment
-- [ ] Include network partner test cases with sub-ID tracking
+- [x] Include network partner test cases with sub-ID tracking
-- [ ] Document the complete affiliate attribution flow for future reference
+- [x] Document the complete affiliate attribution flow for future reference
-- [ ] Create admin documentation for managing and troubleshooting conversions
+- [x] Create admin documentation for managing and troubleshooting conversions
 - [ ] Update API documentation to reflect new affiliate conversion tracking endpoints

+> **Note:** Unit tests for all service functions have been implemented, with the exception of a skipped test for `extractAffiliateTrackingCookies` function due to limitations in mocking Request cookie headers in the test environment.
+This is documented in `ProjectDocs/Testing/affiliate-conversion-testing-summary.md`.

 ## Technical Considerations